Mark Wahlberg: Early life and family

 Mark Robert Michael Wahlberg was born on June 5, 1971, in the Dorchester neighborhood of Boston, Massachusetts.
 He is the youngest of nine children, including actor Robert and singer/actor Donnie.
-His mother, Alma Elaine (née Donnelly; 1942–2021), was a bank clerk and a nurse's aide, and his father, Donald Edmond Wahlberg Sr. (1930–2008), was a delivery driver and U.S. Army veteran of the Korean War.
-Wahlberg's parents divorced in 1982; afterward, he divided his time between them.
+His mother, Alma Elaine (née Donnelly; 1942–2021), was a bank clerk and a nurse's aide, and his father, Donald Edmond Wahlberg Sr. (1930–2008), was a U.S. Army veteran of the Korean War.
+After his parents divorced in 1982, he divided his time between them.

-Wahlberg is of Swedish descent through his father, and of Irish descent through his paternal grandmother.
+Wahlberg's father was of Swedish and Irish descent.
 His mother was of Irish, English and French-Canadian ancestry.
 On his mother's side of the family, he is distantly related to author Nathaniel Hawthorne.
-Wahlberg was raised Catholic, and attended Copley Square High School on Newbury Street in Boston.
-By age 13, he had developed an addiction to cocaine and other substances; he did not receive his high school diploma until June 2013, at the age of 42.
+Wahlberg was raised Catholic.